Thiago Alcântara: 2020–2021

-2022: Consistent silverware
+2022–2024

-On 27 February 2022, Thiago won his first piece of silverware with Liverpool in a 11–10 victory on penalties over Chelsea in the 2021–22 EFL Cup final after the game was still 0–0 at extra time.
-Thiago was due to start the final, but he sustained an injury in the warm-up and was replaced by Naby Keïta.
-Thiago did not make a single appearance in the cup run.

-On 14 May 2022, Thiago started for Liverpool in the 2022 FA Cup Final, winning over Chelsea in a 6–5 victory on penalties after the game ended 0–0 in extra time.
+On 27 February 2022, Thiago was due to start the 2022 EFL Cup final, but sustained an injury in the warm-up and was replaced by Naby Keïta.
+Liverpool went on to beat Chelsea 11–10 on penalties after the match finished 0–0 after extra time.
+On 19 April, Thiago earned a standing ovation from the spectators for his performance when he was replaced by Keïta in a 4–0 victory against Manchester United.
+On 14 May 2022, Thiago started for Liverpool in the 2022 FA Cup final, defeating Chelsea in a 6–5 victory on penalties after the game ended 0–0 in extra time.
 Thiago scored his penalty, sending it past Chelsea goalkeeper Edouard Mendy, which in turn gave Thiago his second trophy since joining Liverpool.
 On 17 May 2022, Thiago was named Liverpool's player of the month for April 2022.
+Liverpool narrowly missed out on the chance to achieve a historic quadruple, coming second in the Premier League and the 2021–22 UEFA Champions League but winning both the EFL Cup and the FA Cup.
+His performances during the season earned him a place in the Premier League PFA Team of the Year.

 On 30 July 2022, Thiago was part of the squad which won the FA Community Shield.
+He played 28 times in all competitions in the 2022–23 season but on 3 May 2023, several leading British media outlets reported he would miss the rest of the season after undergoing hip surgery.
+At the end of the 2022–23 season, Liverpool just missed out on UEFA Champions League qualification.
+He returned to the squad on 4 February 2024 as a substitute in the 85th minute in a 3–1 defeat against Arsenal after 284 days sidelined.
+However, he suffered a muscle injury in this match.
+On 17 May 2024, it was confirmed that he would leave Liverpool at the end of the season.

+On 7 July 2024, it was reported that Thiago would be retiring from professional football.
+The following day, Thiago officially announced his retirement via social media.

 International career

-As he is Brazilian, was born in Italy and grew up in Spain, Thiago was eligible to represent Brazil, Italy and Spain, ultimately choosing the latter.
+As a Brazilian and Spanish citizen, Thiago was eligible to represent Brazil and Spain at international level; he ultimately opted for Spain.

 Youth

 He participated in the 2008 UEFA European Under-17 Championship with Spain, helping his country to eventual victory in the tournament, and scoring in the final.
 Thiago was ever-present during Spain's victorious 2011 UEFA European Under-21 Championship campaign, scoring the second goal of a 2–0 victory with a 40-yard free kick in the final against Switzerland.
 He was awarded the man of the match of the final.

-On 18 June 2013, he scored a hat-trick in the 2013 UEFA European Under-21 Championship Final as Spain defeated Italy 4–2 to win their fourth title.
+On 18 June 2013, he scored a hat-trick in the 2013 UEFA European Under-21 Championship final as Spain defeated Italy 4–2 to win their fourth title.